-The contract adjustment mechanism under the new EU Copyright Directive grants a strong right to video game authors and eSports creators to receive a fair remuneration to be reassessed over time.
+The contract adjustment mechanism under the new EU Copyright Directive grants a strong right to game authors and eSports creators to receive a fair remuneration to be reassessed over time.

-Video game publishers’ bargains with authors are at risk
+Game publishers’ bargains with authors are at risk

-- There is a small studio that develops a video game, selling it at a low price since they need to become popular since they are a start-up; and
+- There is a small studio that develops a game, selling it at a low price since they need to become popular since they are a start-up; and

 Under the regime in place before the new EU Copyright Directive, the publisher would be celebrating their great deal, while the authors would have limited rights.
 But apparently, this will no longer be the case.